EyupBEY/SURover/README.md

 ## To check the environment variables & versions
 > printenv | grep R

+## To check whether or not we installed ros
+> roscore

 ## Sourcing Packages
 > source /opt/ros/<distro>/setup.bash               i.e. place <distro> as noetic
 *Run this command on every new shell you open to have access to the ROS commands, unless you add this line to your .bashrc.